FedEx Corporation(FDX)

 - Market Cap

 FedEx pioneered overnight delivery in 1973 and remains the world's largest express package provider.
-In fiscal 2025, the firm's Federal Express segment—which houses the core package delivery operations—made up 86% of total revenue, with 10% coming from FedEx Freight, its asset-based less-than-truckload shipping segment.
-The remainder came from other services, including FedEx Office, which provides document production/shipping, and FedEx Logistics, which provides global forwarding.
+Following the June 2026 spinoff of FedEx Freight (less-than-truckload shipping), the firm's Federal Express segment—which houses the core package delivery operations—makes up more than 95% of total revenue (previously 87%).
+The remainder stems from other services, including FedEx Office, which provides document production/shipping, and FedEx Logistics, which provides global forwarding.
 FedEx acquired Dutch parcel delivery firm TNT Express in 2016, boosting its presence across Europe.
-TNT was previo…
+TNT was pr…

 | Month | Avg Return | Years of Data |